sdvinov/portfolio/README.md

 # Portfolio

 This repo is my portfolio site developed on [WordPress](https://wordpress.org) engine.
 For now, it is not available anywhere but here, but eventually it will be hosted somewhere like [DigitalOcean](https://www.digitalocean.com/).
+This repo represents work I have done in the past, during school and before that.
+Each project is a separate page that contains information about this project (link to repo on Github, documentation, a little bit of history behind each one, technologies used, etc).

 ## Contents
 In this portfolio, following repos are featured: